The Buyer Intelligence System: Complete Guide

 Signal Detection

-Surface revival opportunities in real time.
-Buyer intelligence systems flag signals instantly so reps can re-engage while the window is open.
+Surface pipeline revival signals in real time.
+The system flags recovery opportunities instantly so reps can re-engage while the window is open.

 Thematic Analysis